 How does Skin Salvation help during chemo?

-- Moisturises extremely dry patches anywhere on the body
+- Moisturises dry patches anywhere on the body

 - Hydrates chapped lips